dreamfactorysoftware/platform-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 `s3://` or `s3n://`.
 Each variable can include a sub-folder within the bucket as required, and a trailing slash is optional.

+**Important:** do not put your Archive Bucket location inside your In Bucket, or you will create circular references which EmrEtlRunner cannot resolve when moving files.

 The following are examples of valid bucket settings:

     :buckets: